houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

         }
     }

-We don't need to consider circular reference of structures, since we're doing a runtime check not a compile time check, that kind of problem will be elminated by the `csc.exe` itself.
+We don't need to consider circular reference of structures.
+Since we're doing a runtime check not a compile time check, that kind of problem will be elminated by the `csc.exe` itself.

 ##Exposing only CLS-Compliant-Named types in the assembly